nystudio107/craft-retour/docs/docs/using.md

 ### Getting All Redirects

-If you want to retrieve **all** of the redirects that have been entered into Retour, you can to that with the `retourRedirects` query:
+To retrieve **all** of the redirects that have been entered into Retour, you can to that with the `retourRedirects` query:

 ```graphql
 {